dwd/Metre/FAQ.md

 Forward Secrecy, and would choke.

-Even now, you'll need to lower DH parameter sizes for that server - you can do this with either `dhparam: size: "1024"` or `dhparam: size: "2048"` (for Java7 and Java8) within the domain stanza for the Java server.
+Even now, you'll need to lower DH parameter sizes for that server - you can do this with either `dhparam: "1024"` or `dhparam: "2048"` (for Java7 and Java8) within the domain stanza for the Java server.
 Metre picks the DH parameter size based on the minimum of the requested, and the minimum configured size.
-Allowable sizes are 1024, 2048 and 4096 - the latter is the default.

-It may well be that the OpenSSL API used always asks for 1024 bits, mind...

 Example: